vaamonde/ubuntu-2204/04-news/02-grafana.md

         <Apply>
 ```

-## 13_ Adicionando o Plugin do Dashboard do Zabbix Server no Grafana
+## 13_ Adicionando o Plugin do Dashboard do Zabbix Server no Grafana no Ubuntu Server
 ```bash
 #instalando o Plugin do Zabbix Server no Grafana
 sudo grafana-cli plugins install alexanderzobnin-zabbix-app